Caving for Beginners: The Complete Guide

 Contrary to what you’re thinking, horizontal caving doesn’t necessarily mean that the passage in the cave is horizontal.
 It is the most elementary form of caving perfect for beginners.
 Some helpful techniques, while you’re squeezing your way through a tight spot, could be scrambling, chimneying traversing, hand line, belaying, body belaying, or self-belaying.

 Horizontal caving techniques like the ones mentioned above may seem difficult to grasp but can be put into practice, easily.

-Vertical caving on the other hand, is exactly what it sounds like.
-It involves one to climb or descend vertical passages in the cave and demands a much higher degree of know how.
+Vertical caving, on the other hand, is exactly what it sounds like.
+It involves one climbing or descending vertical passages in the cave and demands a much higher degree of know-how.
 We can’t cover everything but here are some of the basics:

-- Abseiling or rappelling: A controlled descend into a vertical cave using a rope of course.
-For a comfortable descend, spelunkers use different techniques, ranging from wrapping the rope around their body to using a custom built device like a rack.
+- Abseiling or rappelling: A controlled descent into a vertical cave using a rope, of course.
+For a comfortable descent, spelunkers use different techniques, ranging from wrapping the rope around their body to using a custom-built device like a rack.

-- Scrambling: This technique is used while climbing up a steep terrain, wherein you use your hands and your body is almost one with the terrain (for better balance).
+- Scrambling: This technique is used when climbing steep terrain, where the hands are used and the body is almost one with the terrain (to improve balance).

 - Chimneying: Very often while caving, you’ll have to pass through or move up a narrow passage.
 Chimneying is the technique where your back will is up against a wall and your feet are on the other wall, leaving you suspended midair.
 This allows you to maneuver comfortably without scraping your skin.